manumohanc/VPC-creation-awscli/README.md

  ```

 ## Create Key Pair
+ A key pair, consisting of a public key and a private key, is a set of security credentials that you use to prove your identity when connecting to an Amazon EC2 instance.
+Amazon EC2 stores the public key on your instance, and you store the private key.
+For Linux instances, the private key allows you to securely SSH into your instance.
  ```sh
  aws ec2 create-key-pair --key-name "<key_name>" --query 'KeyMaterial' --output text
  ```

 ## Create an Instance in the public subnet
+ Now let us create an instance in public subnet.
+We must ensure that a pulic IP adress is assosiated at the creation of the instance.
  ```sh
  aws ec2 run-instances --image-id ami-074dc0a6f6c764218 --instance-type t2.micro --count 1 --subnet-id "<Subnet_id>" --security-group-ids "<securitygroup_id>" --associate-public-ip-address --key-name "<key_name>"
  aws ec2 create-tags --resources "<Instance_id>" --tags Key=Name,Value="<Instance_name>" &>/dev/null
  ```

 ## Create an Instance in the private subnet
+ Lets create an instance in private subnet.
  ```sh
  aws ec2 run-instances --image-id ami-074dc0a6f6c764218 --instance-type t2.micro --count 1 --subnet-id "<Subnet_id>" --security-group-ids "<securitygroup_id>" --key-name "<key_name>"
  aws ec2 create-tags --resources "<Instance_id>" --tags Key=Name,Value="<Instance_name>" &>/dev/null